PW Data Systems v2.3x © 2005 -

 • [CO|6] — Institutional Direction Reversal: A consequence in which an actor who has been operating within the contaminated chain reaches an irreconcilable contradiction between the received narrative and the evidential reality, reverses their institutional trajectory, and takes a documented step toward correction — but the reversal does not propagate.
 The acknowledgement is contained within the actor's own record or conduct.
 The broader chain continues unaffected.
 Distinguished from CO|3 in that the correction mechanism was reached and partially activated, not exhausted or captured.

-• Colour (process): The jump target sits in the procedural domain.
+• Colour (process): The jump target sits in the procedural function.

 • Number (2): The target is a Recursive Validation node (an institution citing a prior error as proof).

-• Letter (C): The chain was seeded by the Police / Suffolk Constabulary thread.
-Follow it backwards and you arrive at the police-originated seed event.
+• Seed (C): The chip position is enabled by the Police / Suffolk Constabulary thread.

 CHIP/ID Grammar